 Any solution Maximilian Krambach?...

 Maybe, a solution with the interpolation with library gdal???
 I request Mister Even Rouault?...

-#10 Updated by Olivier ATHIMON almost 3 years ago
+#10 Updated by Olivier ATHIMON over 3 years ago

 I have tried the same interpolation TIN with QGIS 3 (exactly QGIS 2.99, QGIS b6ad920404)...

 I join the result (Result_Bad_interpolation.jpg) and my parameters (Parameters.jpg) for the tool :

 Processing > QGIS > Interpolation > Interpolation TIN